2020 Minneapolis park encampments: Permits not renewed for 2021

 Park board commissioners passed a resolution by a 5-3 vote on February 3, 2021, to cancel encampment permits and defer to human services agencies and Hennepin County for the provision of services to unsheltered people living in parks.
 Park Board President Jono Cowgill and Commissioners Bourn, Forney, Meyer, and Musich voted for the resolution.
 Commissioners Londel French, AK Hassan, and Kale Severson voted against it.
 The board's resolution stated that use of encampments to shelter homeless people "is not a safe, proper, or dignified form of housing and is, at best, a temporary solution for encamped individuals", and it encouraged "the State of Minnesota, Hennepin County, and the City of Minneapolis to continue pursuit of expanded opportunities for permanent shelter for unsheltered homeless populations".
 The resolution revoked the authority of the park board superintendent to issue future encampment permits.
 At the park board's February 3 meeting, a Minneapolis resident circulated a petition to disband the independent board in lieu of city government management of parks, and blamed the park board commissioner for the violence, sexual assaults, shootings, and homicides that occurred on parkland during 2020.

 November 2021 election

 The prohibition of encampments on park property became a major topic of discussion for candidates seeking park board office in the November 2021 Minneapolis municipal election.
-The encampments became a wedge issue that divided city residents and candidates with the November 2021 election a referendum on the park board's social agenda.
-Incumbent Londel French blamed his failed reelection bid for an at-large board seat due to on his stance on maintaining the Hiawatha Golf Course and support for park encampments.
+The encampments became a wedge issue that divided city residents and candidates.
+Incumbent Londel French blamed his failed reelection bid for an at-large board seat on his stance on maintaining the Hiawatha Golf Course and his support for park encampments.
 Park board candidate Alicia Smith, who won an at large seat in the 2021 election, had volunteered at the Powderhorn Park encampment.
-Smith opposed permitting encampments in the park system, but wanted to also treat unsheltered people with dignity and respect.
+Smith opposed permitting encampments in the park system, but also wanted to treat unsheltered people with dignity and respect.

 Voters replaced seven of the nine commissioners, including President Jono Cowgill, who lost his seat to newcomer Elizabeth Shaffer.